 What is Talc?

-Talc is a mined mineral that contains heavy metals such as cadmium, cobalt, chromium, copper, iron, manganese, and nickel.
-It can also contain trace amounts of asbestos (a known human carcinogen) because of where it is mined.
-Because talc is a common ingredient in many household products and cosmetics, it has been under scrutiny due to concerns over its possible asbestos contamination and the effects those can have on customers and employees that come into contact with it.
+Talc is a mined mineral that is known for its silky texture and moisture-absorption properties.
+Since it is mined from underground, talc often contains contaminants that must be filtered out, such as heavy metals like cadmium, cobalt, chromium, copper, iron, manganese, and nickel.
+Unfortunately, talc ore can also contain trace amounts of asbestos (a known carcinogen) because of asbestos' propensity for growing in or near talc deposits.
+Because talc is a common ingredient in many household products and cosmetics, it has been under scrutiny due to concerns over its possible asbestos contamination and the effects that it can have on those who come into contact with it.

 Johnson & Johnson Talcum Products